Q. Why would a student take an online course through Sterling Academy?

 Q. Do students need a computer at home?

 A. Sterling Academy highly recommends that students have continuous access to a computer with reliable Internet access, preferably in the home.
 If students don't have a computer with reliable Internet access at home, they can use computers at the public library, internet cafes and community centers, but keep in mind that access will be needed 25-30 hours per week.
+Also, some public computers may have browser settings that prevent access to curriculum.
 Students will also need to have a webcam or webcam access in order to participate in oral quizzes.
 Here is a list of technology requirements for our school.

 Q. What about assignments, quizzes and tests?